NanoComp/meep/doc/docs/FAQ.md

 Note: in any cell direction where there is a [PML](Perfectly_Matched_Layer.md), the boundary conditions are mostly irrelevant.
 For example, if there is a PML in front of a periodic boundary, the periodicity doesn't matter because the field will have decayed almost to zero by the time it "wraps around" to the other side of the cell.

-### Do I need to include the 2π factor when defining the frequency or the wavevector?
+### Should I include the 2π factor when defining the frequency or the wavevector?

+No. Frequency inputs and outputs in Meep are the ordinary frequency `f`, not the angular frequency ω=2πf.
+Similarly, spatial wavevectors k (e.g. for Bloch-periodic boundary conditions) are specified without the 2π factor, so that the spatial dependence is exp(2πikx).
-No. The frequency and wavevector are multiplied by 2π interally.
-The 2π factors are "there", you just don't include them when you specify them in the interface.
-For example, if you specify a `frequency` of 0.3 in the `Source`, then the time-dependence of the source is exp(-2πi0.3t), where time t is also in Meep units.
-What you are specifying is frequency, not angular frequency.
-And when you specify the `k_point` for Bloch-periodic boundary conditions, you are also specifying it without the 2π factor.
-Thus, if you specify `k_point = meep.Vector3(0.4,0,0)` in the interface, then the phase factor between adjacent unit cells with period L in the x direction is exp(2πi0.4L).
+For example, if you specify a `frequency=0.3` in a source, then the time-dependence of the source is exp(-2πi0.3t), where time t is also in Meep units.
+Similarly, if you specify `k_point = meep.Vector3(0.4,0,0)` in the interface, then the phase factor between adjacent unit cells with period L in the x direction is exp(2πi0.4L).

 ### Can Meep simulate time-varying structures?